Restauranting

 • Put all cleaning rags in dirty laundry

-• Put all aprons and chefs coats in laundry (not with cleaning rags)
+• Put all aprons and chefs coats in the laundry (not with cleaning rags)

 • Wash and sanitize all surfaces (cutting boards, reach-in, line, prep tables)